-Just don't eat grains are legumes raw.
+Just don’t eat grains and legumes raw.

 Lectins are certainly harmful when consumed.
 However, given that they are denatured during cooking and the evidence against limiting these foods from our diet is very weak, it is definitely not something to be concerned about.
 Just make sure to cook your food!